 Installation Drawings -Layout drawing(s) should be provided to CSI to assist in the review of equipment installation.
 Information should include utility connections, assembly and mounting details.

-Estimated installation timeline, including relocation of existing line, installation, implementation, and training of operators, etc. of new line, including estimated timeline for interruption of production.
+Estimated installation timeline, installation, implementation, and training of operators, etc. of new line, including estimated timeline for interruption of production.

 Codes and Environmental Issues